Sherlock-shy/unslothLocal/README.md

 pip install -r requirements.txt
 ```

-I recommend really have a look on the <a href="https://github.com/unslothai/unsloth/blob/main/README.md">read me</a> from unsloth first before using this code if you really want to use this code wrote by my crippled hands lol
+Please read <a href="https://github.com/unslothai/unsloth/blob/main/README.md">read me</a> from unsloth first before using this code.
+This code are not suppose to be used.

 <h3>datasets structure for the code</h3>
+- conversation_id
+- role
-So for the dtaasets, I am using a structure where it have an conversation_id, role, either the input role or output role and the content.
+- the input role, output role and the content.

-This is a multi turn conversation datastructure, if you want to use any other structure,  you can, but you will have to modify the trainer, testing validations code as well.
+This is a multi turn conversation datastructure, if you want to use any other structure,  please modify the trainer and testing validations code as well.